Own-Data-Privateer/hoardy-mail/README.md

   : shell command that returns the password as the first line of its stdout

 - batching settings:
-  larger values improve performance but produce longer command lines (which some servers reject) and cause more stuff to be re-downloaded when networking issues happen
+  larger values improve performance but produce longer IMAP command lines (which some servers reject) and cause more stuff to be re-downloaded when networking issues happen

   - `--store-number INT`
   : batch at most this many message UIDs in IMAP `STORE` requests (default: 150)